commerceblock/docs/source/running-node/index.rst

-Run Ocean node with Docker
+Running with Docker
 ==========================

+Instructions for launching a full Ocean node with Docker.

 Requirements
 ------------